Chieze-Franklin/tasq/README.md

 - In carrying out a task there are a number of factors outside your control.
 For instance, a task may need a response from a colleague (who is probably tied up in their own task).
 The fact that you have alloted 3PM to 3:30PM on your calendar for that task doesn't mean that colleague will be available to help you within that time period.

 ## Solution
-- "timeless" tasks
-- I recently worked on a concurrency limiter where requests to a backend API where rate-limited not based on some arbitrary number but based on the number of active requests.
+I recently worked on a concurrency limiter that limited the number of concurrent requests that could be made to a backend API.
+Requests were grouped into contexts, and only a certain number of requests per context could hit the backend concurrently.
+The requests that couldn't get processed were placed in the respective queues of their contextx.
 Once a request was done processing, another one from a queue could begin.
+Each request had a wait period; if a request was not processed within its wait period it timed-out.
+Notice how requests don't get processed at some specified time like 2PM but, rather, get processed when there's capacity for that to happen.

-Requests were also rate-limited based on "context."
-So, requests under one context could be more limited than requests under another context.
-This ToDo app takes a similar approach.
-You create to-do tasks under various contexts, and those tasks automatically get moved from the backlog to the forefront in such a way that isn't overwhelming.
+I decided to borrow many of these ideas and apply them to tasks in the Tasq app.
+You create to-do tasks under various contexts, and those tasks automatically get moved from the backlog to the forefront whenever you have the capacity to handle them (and not at some fixed time).

-- i just joined a new [team](https://phenixrts.com/en-us/); this is also an opportunity for me to learn their tech tools
-- Ultimately, time management is a means; the end is productivity (getting stuff done).
+Ultimately, time management is a means, not an end; the end is productivity (getting stuff done).
 Tasq focuses of what you have to do, and not when you have to do it.

+P.S I recently joined a new [team](https://phenixrts.com/en-us/); this is also an opportunity for me to learn their tech tools as I build this project using the same tools they use.

 ## target users
 - if you have routine tasks, this is not for you.